 You can also record the noise levels to show third parties (such as building management) that there is a noise problem.
 However, this type of evidence will not stand up in a court case.

 A sound level meter uses two weighting filters: the dB(a) or dB(c) standard.
 The (a)-weighting standard allows measurement of general sound levels; the (c)-weighting standard allows measurement of low-frequency sound levels.
 You can purchase a sound level meter for about $50 at Radio Shack.

-A video camcorder can also document evidence of a noise problem.
-The inherent problem with all consumer-recording devices is that it cannot record low frequency noise (such as the bass sound from a boom car).
+A video camera can also document evidence of a noise problem.
+The inherent problem with all consumer-level devices is that it cannot record low frequency noise (such as bass sound from a car).
 You can use a decibel meter while recording to show the noise level readings on video.

 In cases where a proposed commercial or industrial facility may impact nearby residents, an acoustics consultant can provide noise mitigation strategies, environmental impact statements, surveys, and advocacy.